Overview

 A. Description of Advisory Firm

-F.L.Putnam Investment Management Company (FLP) provides discretionary and non-discretionary investment management services,
+F.L.Putnam Investment Management Company (FLP) provides discretionary and non-discretionary investment management services

-and non-discretionary investment advisory, investment consulting, and financial planning services.
-We have a diverse clientele that
+and family office solutions, and non-discretionary investment advisory, investment consulting, and financial planning services.
+We

-includes individuals and their families as well as foundations, endowments, secondary schools, educational institutions, religious
+have a diverse clientele that includes individuals and their families as well as foundations, endowments, secondary schools,

 We were founded in 1983 and have been registered as an investment adviser with the Securities and Exchange Commission since